Disciplined Saddle Programming: Disciplined saddle programming

-\ie, \eqref{e-sion} was valid, even if for example $\mathcal{Y}$ is not compact.
-Thus, a user need not concern themselves with the compactness of $\mathcal{Y}$ (or any other sufficient condition for Sion's theorem) when using DSP to find a saddle point; if a saddle point problem is solved, then the saddle point is guaranteed to exist.
+Thus, a user need not concern themselves with the compactness of $\mathcal{Y}$ (or any other sufficient condition for Sion's theorem) when using DSP to find a saddle point; if a saddle point problem is solved, then the saddle point property is guaranteed to hold.
+This mathematical insight extends the work of \cite{juditsky2021well}, which assumes compactness of $\mathcal{Y}$, allowing users who might be unfamiliar with this technical restriction to use DSP.